 8.9 Any termination of this Agreement or part of it is without prejudice to any other rights or remedies a party may be entitled to under this Agreement or at law and shall not affect any accrued rights or liabilities of either party.
 Termination of this Agreement shall not relieve the School/University of its obligation to pay FT any outstanding Fee.

-8.10 In any circumstances where FT is entitled to issue a notification of breach for the purposes of clause 8.2(a) or terminate this Agreement, including in respect of any breach of clause 7.1 or failure to observe the agreed Licensed Reader levels, it may elect by written notice to suspend its provision of the Content or any rights that it has granted in the Agreement to the School/University.
+8.10 In any circumstances where FT is entitled to issue a notification of breach for the purposes of clause 8.2(a) or terminate this Agreement, including occasions when the School/University fails to pay outstanding Fee due or fails to observe the agreed Licensed Reader levels, it may elect by written notice to suspend its provision of the Content or any rights that it has granted in the Agreement to the School/University.
 The suspension shall not affect School/University’s payment obligations.
 Any suspension shall continue until FT is satisfied that the breach is remedied or until FT elects to exercise its right to terminate the Agreement.